dataforgoodfr/CarbonBombs/README.md

 - 1-s2.0-S0301421522001756-mmc2.xlsx : Data associated to research of Kühne and al. : Carbon Bombs - Mapping key fossil fuel projects that can be accessed at the following adress : <https://www.sciencedirect.com/science/article/pii/S0301421522001756>
 - GROUP-Fossil_Fuel_Financing_by_Company_Banking_on_Climate_Chaos_2023.xlsx : Data containing banking transaction for the financement of Climate Bombs.
 Data can freely be download at <https://www.bankingonclimatechaos.org/>.
 The download link is the following (it might change over time): <https://www.bankingonclimatechaos.org/wp-content/themes/bocc-2021/inc/bcc-data-2023/GROUP-Fossil_Fuel_Financing_by_Company_Banking_on_Climate_Chaos_2023.xlsx>
-- Global-Coal-Mine-Tracker-April-2023.xlsx : The Global Coal Mine Tracker (GCMT) is a worldwide dataset of coal mines and proposed projects.
+- Global-Coal-Mine-Tracker-October-2023.xlsx : The Global Coal Mine Tracker (GCMT) is a worldwide dataset of coal mines and proposed projects.
 The tracker provides asset-level details on ownership structure, development stage and status, coal type, production, workforce size, reserves and resources, methane emissions, geolocation, and over 30 other categories.
 This data will not be tracked under this repository as it Distributed under a Creative Commons Attribution 4.0 International License.
 It can be freely download through this page : <https://globalenergymonitor.org/projects/global-coal-mine-tracker/download-data/>
 - Global-Oil-and-Gas-Extraction-Tracker-July-2023.xlsx : The Global Oil and Gas Extraction Tracker (GOGET) is a global dataset of oil and gas resources and their development.
 GOGET includes information on discovered, in-development, and operating oil and gas units worldwide, including both conventional and unconventional assets.
 This data will not be tracked under this repository as it Distributed under a Creative Commons Attribution 4.0 International License.
-It can be freely download through this page : <https://globalenergymonitor.org/projects/global-oil-gas-extraction-tracker/>
+It can be freely download through this page : <https://globalenergymonitor.org/projects/global-oil-gas-extraction-tracker/download-data/>
 - undata_*.csv : Statistical datasets downloaded from the UNSD databases website (<https://data.un.org/>)
 - company_url.csv : URLs of website and logos of companies found manually.
 - Data_chatGPT_company_hq_adress.csv : This file includes the addresses of headquarters sourced from ChatGPT.
 Each address has been manually reviewed.
 In cases where we were uncertain about the specific location, we provided only the country.
 There may still be occasional inaccuracies in the exact addresses of the company headquarters.
 However, these addresses are primarily used to associate fossil fuel companies with a particular country.
 Please reach out to us if you notice any discrepancies.
-- manual_match.py : This script establishes key-value pair correspondences to facilitate alignment between different databases.
-For more details, please refer to the docstring file.
+- Manual Matching.xlsx : This file allows us to map manually some informations.
+The detail for each frame:
+  - macthGEMCoal: match coal CB to Mine Name in GEM coal dataset
+  - macthGEMGasoil: match gasoil CB to Mine Name in GEM gasoil dataset
+  - Companies: match companies in GEM data to a normalized name or BOCC name (to match link of a bank financing a CB)
+  - Bank: match bank in banktracks website to BOCC bank name
+  - Lat_Long: match a CB to specific coordinates
+  - Other sheets are not used to match manualy
 - metadatas.csv : This file provides details about the significance of each column in every output file.
 This CSV is directly appended to the final Excel file.
 - uniform_company_names.json : File generated during script execution that provides standardized names for fossil fuel companies.